reemaowerdi/GP1/README.md

 *same steps but you shoild install libraries

-to add the story in the applicaton :
+to add new story to the applicaton :
 * open RoBERTa folder then open admin.py
 * run the code
 * for Windows write in terminal (python -m admin run) and for mac (python3 admin.py)